zhixing1996/DDPIPI/README.md

 ## Install

-> mkdir -p $HOME/bes/DDPIPI
+> mkdir -p $HOME/bes

-> cd $HOME/bes/DDPIPI
+> cd $HOME/bes

 > git clone https://github.com/zhixing1996/DDPIPI.git

 ## Initialize BOSS

-BOSS version 6.6.4.p01(Login with lxslc7 and use hep_container shell SL5 to enter lxslc5)
+BOSS version 6.6.4.p01(Login with lxslc7 and use hep_container shell SL5 to enter lxslc5, login SL5 after installing as well as pushing codes)

 This is only need to be done for the first time after clone the code: